-If you must miss a single class (for any reason), you can earn the missed participation points by: a) meeting virtually or F2F with a peer or doctoral apprentice to discuss the unit, and b) e-mailing the instructor with a brief note about this meeting and key points you took away.
+If you must miss a single class (for any reason), you are invited to otherwise engage by: a) meeting virtually or F2F with a peer or doctoral apprentice to discuss the unit, and b) e-mailing the instructor with a brief note about this meeting and key points you took away.
 If there is an extenuating emergency that interferes with your attendance or ability to keep up, please be in communication.
-Presence in class and constructive peer feedback are both significant contributors to your performance.
+Interaction in class and constructive peer feedback are both significant parts of this course.